The government has introduced new measures to help stem the rise of Covid-19 cases in the UK.

 On Wednesday 24 June the government released national guidance for people who work or volunteer in heritage locations.
+This document has been updated since its initial release.

 The guidance is detailed, and encompasses carrying out effective risk assessments, advice around protection for workforces, PPE guidelines, managing inbound and outbound goods and temporary works at historic sites.
 The guidance also includes the need to contribute to the government’s Track and Trace system, by collecting and temporarily storing your visitors’ data for 21 days.